multivendorx/mvx/readme.txt

 == Description ==

-= MultiVendorX - Most Recommended WooCommerce Multivendor Marketplace Plugin for WordPress = Build your own multivendor marketplace in minutes—no code required.
+= MultiVendorX - Most Recommended WooCommerce Multivendor Marketplace Plugin for WordPress = Build your own multivendor marketplace in minutes-no code required.
 **MultiVendorX** is a flexible and powerful WooCommerce multivendor marketplace plugin for WordPress, built to help you launch and manage a full-featured marketplace with ease.

-From digital downloads to physical products, everything you need is included—even in the free version.
+From digital downloads to physical products, everything you need is included-even in the free version.
 With fast setup, seamless vendor management, and built-in commission control, MultiVendorX is designed to grow with your business.
 Ideal for entrepreneurs aiming to establish their own multivendor platform reminiscent of popular multivendor marketplaces like  <strong> Amazon,  eBay, Etsy,  Airbnb , or Flipkart. </strong>

 = Try us because we provide: =
 * **Code-free** solution to effortlessly set up a multi-vendor marketplace.